AICourseSelection/courseai/README.md

 # AI Course Selection
-Personalised course discovery experience that employs AI.
+A personalised course discovery experience that employs AI.
 Students can interact with a digital persona for personalised course information and selection support, completing transactions including enrolling in a course, selecting subjects and scheduling classes.

 ## Table of Contents
    1. [Meet our Team](#meet-our-team)